Nursing Program Student Learning Outcomes

 Upon completion of the associate degree nursing program the graduate is expected to:

-1. Caring Intervention: Provides safe quality evidenced-based patient centered (holistic) and compassionate care in a variety of health care settings.
+- Caring Intervention: Provide safe quality evidenced-based patient centered (holistic) and compassionate care in a variety of health care settings.

-2. Health-Illness: Continuum: Demonstrates critical thinking when analyzing patient data and considering quality improvement in healthcare delivery systems.
+- Health-Illness: Continuum: Demonstrate critical thinking when analyzing patient data and considering quality improvement in healthcare delivery systems.

-3. Holistic Care: Participates in collaborative relationships with members of the interdisciplinary team for the purpose of providing and improving patient care outcomes.
+- Holistic Care: Participate in collaborative relationships with members of the interdisciplinary team for the purpose of providing and improving patient care outcomes.

-5. Nursing Process: Provides and directs nursing care that coordinates, organizes, prioritizes and modifies care using the nursing process in a variety of health care settings.
+- Nursing Process: Provide and direct nursing care that coordinates, organizes, prioritizes and modifies care using the nursing process in a variety of health care settings.

-6. Professionalism: Functions as a competent nurse assimilating all professional, ethical and legal principles related to nursing practice.
+- Professionalism: Function as a competent nurse assimilating all professional, ethical and legal principles related to nursing practice.